kputschko/kputschko/README.md

 ## The Salvation Army
 ### Direct Mail and Donor Relations Database Management Assistant (2013)

-I ensure accurate recording of incoming donations, along with balancing actual with expected donation amounts.
+I worked to ensure accurate recording of incoming donations, along with balancing actual with expected donation amounts.
 Within the database, I would record data, resolve errors, and remove duplicates within the PledgeMaker database management system.

 ## Columbia University
 ### Statistical Intern (2013)